On This Page[Hide][Show]

 Video and Social Media Surveillance

 Insurers conduct surveillance in one of two ways: video surveillance and social media surveillance.
-United Healthcare may claim that your activities are inconsistent with your disabilities and terminate your benefits.
+United Healthcare may claim that your activities are inconsistent with your disability and terminate your benefits.

-Disabilities due to mental health conditions have a limited pay period of 24 months.
-Insurers often deny claims at this point, even if the claimant also suffers from a physical illness.
-Here is an example of a mental illness limitation from a UHC policy:
+Disabilities due to mental illness usually have a limited pay period of 24 months.
+Insurers often deny claims at this point, even if the claimant also has a physical illness.
+Here is an example of a mental health limitation from a UHC policy:

 “Disabilities due to Mental Illness or Substance Abuse have a limited pay period of 24 months.
 This is a lifetime cumulative maximum benefit period for Disabilities due to Mental Illness or Substance Abuse.